SPantoja-Proj/macmini-homelab-tripleboot/README.md

 1. In Boot Camp Assistant, adjust the partition slider.

-2. Allocate 40–100 GB for Windows (your choice).
+2. Allocate amount GB for Windows (your choice).

 3. Click Install.